- Mar 08, 2025

 If you are looking for a budget-friendly tourist destination, Kerala is the best place to be.
 It is considered an excellent budget-friendly tourist destination.
 The place has a variety of affordable options, including guesthouses, homestays, and delicious local street food.

-• Places to visit: Kochi, Alleppey, Munnar, Varkala Beach.
-Peruyar National Perk
+- Places to visit: Kochi, Alleppey, Munnar, Varkala Beach.
+Periyar National Perk

 4. Hampi (Karnataka) - The Land Of Goddess Parvati

 Hampi is a place located in Karnataka, India.
 It is a fantastic, budget-friendly tourist destination with stunning landscapes, temples, and ancient ruins.
 You can experience the rich history and vast site there at your own pace, all on a budget.
-Most of the major attractions in Hampi, like the Virupaksha Temple, Vittala Temple, and the Hampi Bazaar, have minimal entry fees.
+Most of the major attractions in Hampi, such as the Virupaksha Temple, the Vittala Temple, and the Hampi Bazaar, have minimal entry fees.

 See also: Top 12 Famous Temples in Karnataka